robwells21032/Broker-Research/Strictly_Financials_Presentation.md

 ![](images%20-%20storage/rapert.jpeg)

 Arkansas State Senator Jason Rapert, chairman of the Insurance Committee, is active nationally on these issues.
 What is his story?

-He's employed at Rapert Financial & Associates, Inc. This is NOT listed in BrokerCheck but it is listed in IAPD database.
+He's employed at Rapert Financial & Associates, Inc. This is not listed in BrokerCheck but it is listed in IAPD database.

 > <http://www.adviserinfo.sec.gov/IAPD/Content/Search/iapd_Search.aspx>